folio-org/folio-sample-modules/README.md

 we will need to pay more attention to those.
 The text is good enough as it stands -->

-Folio is an open-ended system and we may end up adding more module types later.
+FOLIO is an open-ended system and we may end up adding more module types later.

 ### Module descriptor